flowxo/flowxo-sdk/README.md

 ## Prerequisites

 Flow XO runs on [Node.js](https://nodejs.org/).
 If you don't have Node.js, you can [download it here](https://nodejs.org/download/).
 We'd prefer you to use v4.x as this is what we use in production, but v0.12.x will also work fine.
+Note that we haven't tested the SDK on Windows, and so it may not work correctly for this OS.

 You'll also need to be familiar with [Git](http://git-scm.com/) as you'll be using it to submit your service for review.
 We use [GitHub](http://github.com) to host the services code, and you'll need to be familiar with forking and creating pull requests, as this is the workflow we will be using to validate your service.